SPANISH LANGUAGE CENTER

 Esperanza Godoy

-Esperanza Godoy is a PhD candidate in Linguistics at PUCV, holds a Master’s degree in Teaching Spanish as a Foreign Language (ELE) from UIMP-Instituto Cervantes, and a Bachelor’s degree in Hispanic Philology from the University of Córdoba.
-Her areas of expertise are acquisition of subordination, grammar instruction, and Spanish for professional purposes.
-She has taught all levels of ELE in institutions across Spain, France, Poland, the USA, and Chile.
-Additionally, she has delivered teacher training courses and workshops.
-Esperanza is proficient in English and French at an advanced level.
+Esperanza Godoy is a PhD candidate in Linguistics (PUCV), Master in Teaching Spanish as a Foreign Language (UIMP-Instituto Cervantes) and BA in Hispanic Philology (U. de Córdoba).
+She researches on the development of subordination, grammar teaching and Spanish for professional purposes.
+She has taught all levels of ELE in institutions in Spain, France, Poland, USA and Chile.
+She has also taught teacher training courses and workshops.
+She speaks English and French at an advanced level.

-Andrés Medel is a qualified English teacher from Universidad Católica Silva Henríquez and holds a Bachelor’s degree in Education, with diplomas in ELE from both PUC and PUCV.
-He has international teaching experience in Chile, Guyana, and Jamaica, instructing Spanish to exchange students, public officials, and foreign professionals.
-He has taught all proficiency levels, from beginner to advanced, in immersion settings.
-He is proficient in English at the C1 level and specialises in developing teaching materials tailored to diverse intercultural contexts.
+Andrés Medel has a degree in Education and is an English teacher from the Universidad Católica Silva Henríquez, with diplomas in ELE from the PUC and PUCV.
+He has international teaching experience in Chile, Guyana and Jamaica, teaching Spanish to exchange students, civil servants and foreign professionals.
+She has worked with all levels, from beginner to advanced, in immersion contexts.
+She is fluent in English at C1 level and specializes in the development of teaching materials adapted to diverse intercultural contexts.

-Soraya Frías is a qualified Spanish Language teacher, holds a Bachelor’s degree in Hispanic-American Language and Literature, and a Master’s degree in Applied Linguistics from PUCV.
-She has over 25 years of experience teaching Spanish as a foreign language from institutions in Chile and Germany, covering all levels (A1-C1).
-She is an official DELE examiner (B1-C2) and a specialist in grammar, conversation, culture, and Spanish for specific purposes courses.
-She is proficient in German at the C1 and C2 levels and has working knowledge of English and Portuguese.
+Soraya Frías is a Spanish teacher with a degree in Spanish Language and Literature and a Master's degree in Applied Linguistics from the PUCV.
+She has more than 25 years of experience teaching Spanish as a foreign language in institutions in Chile and Germany, covering all levels (A1-C1).
+She is an official DELE examiner (B1-C2) and a specialist in grammar, conversation, culture and Spanish for specific purposes.
+She is fluent in German (C1-C2) and has knowledge of English and Portuguese.

 Aldo Moreira

-Aldo Moreira is a qualified English teacher from the University of Tarapacá and holds a Bachelor’s degree in Education, specialising in teaching Spanish as a Foreign Language with DELE examiner training.
-Since 2009, he has been working in the PUCV International Student Exchange Programme, teaching Spanish at all levels.
-Furthermore, he has participated in international Spanish language training projects in the Anglophone Caribbean and has experience teaching Spanish for specific purposes.
-Aldo is proficient in English at the C2 level and has intermediate proficiency in Portuguese.
+Aldo Moreira has a degree in Education and is an English teacher from the University of Tarapacá, specialist in teaching Spanish as a foreign language with training in DELE examination.
+Since 2009 he has been working in the International Student Exchange Program of the PUCV, teaching Spanish courses at all levels.
+She has participated in international Spanish training projects in the English-speaking Caribbean and has experience in teaching Spanish for specific purposes.
+She is fluent in English at C2 level and intermediate in Portuguese.

 Nayra Simonó

-Nayra Simonó is a PhD candidate in Linguistics at PUCV, holds a Master’s degree in Teaching Spanish as a Foreign Language from the University of Oriente (Cuba), and a Bachelor’s degree in Literature.
-She has teaching experience in ELE in both Cuba and Chile, working with students of various levels and backgrounds.
-Her research focuses on encourage the ELE teaching, and she has published academic works on linguistics and education.
-Her experience also includes roles as a researcher, scriptwriter, and editor of academic texts.
+Nayra Simonó is a PhD candidate in Linguistics at the PUCV, Master in Teaching Spanish as a Foreign Language at the Universidad de Oriente (Cuba) and Bachelor of Arts.
+She has teaching experience in ELE in Cuba and Chile, having worked with students of different levels and contexts.
+She has developed research in the field of motivation in ELE teaching and has academic publications on linguistics and education.
+Her experience also includes roles as a researcher, scriptwriter and editor of academic texts.